TedNoga/Git-Intermediate-Techniques/README.md

-# Git-Intermediate-Techniques
-Git Intermediate Techniques - Exercies
+This is a demonstraton repository for Git Intermediate Techniques.